Last Updated on

 2. Regulates Cholesterol and Diabetes

 Though babies do not need to be concerned with cholesterol or sugar levels, consuming almonds at an early age can prove beneficial when older.
-Almonds are useful in keeping cholesterol and sugar levels down due to the amount of Vitamin E and their low glycaemic index.
-But make sure the nuts are not salty or sugar-coated.
+Almonds are useful in keeping cholesterol and sugar levels in control due to the abundance of Vitamin E and a low glycaemic index.
+However, when you give almonds to your baby, you must make sure that the nuts are not salty or sugar-coated.